 By making free time a daily habit, it will help boost your mood and overall happiness.
 Let that serotonin flow, mama!

 Many museums, zoos, and other learning institutions offer free peeps into their facilities.
 From virtual museum tours to virtual field trips to the aquarium, and even the wonders of the world, this comprehensive list has you covered.

 And, this is not just for the kids!!
 I’ve been having a blast checking out the tudor-style homes in England and roaming the pyramids.
 It’s insanely awesome.

 Who knew you could travel the world from your cheerio-infested couch?

 Readjust your expectations

 Secondly, it is hard having everyone home 24/7.
-Your house is definitely going to be messier and dirtier than normal.
+Your house is going to be messier and dirtier than usual.
 Remember, just because you are stuck at home doesn’t mean your home has to be spotless and organized.
-Please just do your best and give you and your family grace.
+Please do your best and give you and your family grace.